 The Legislative Research Committee shall:

-Be composed of any students and Senate members wishing to serve.
+Be composed of a number of Senate members as assigned by the Speaker.

 Collect and review all proposed legislation prior to the second reading before the Senate.

 Ensure that all proposed legislation has been properly researched by the author and require the mandatory presence of at least one author at Legislative Research Committee meetings.